ironscar/jenkins-docker-cli/README.md

 ## Setup Ansible

 - Debian system which the jenkins official image uses has python3.9 installed by default
-- Install pip, ansible, setuptools
+- Install pip, ansible, setuptools, ansible-vault, cryptography (for optimizing vault decryption speed)
 - create the ansible directory in etc if not already exists (so we use `-p` flag)
 - copy the ansible.cfg file that needs to be used from repository
 - need to pick up the private key from somewhere (try below types)